Half Dome: Geology

-The impression from the valley floor that this is a round dome that has lost its northwest half is just an illusion.
+The impression from the valley floor that this is a round dome that has lost its northwest half, is just an illusion.
 From Washburn Point, Half Dome can be seen as a thin ridge of rock, an arête, that is oriented northeast–southwest, with its southeast side almost as steep as its northwest side except for the very top.
 Although the trend of this ridge, as well as that of Tenaya Canyon, is probably controlled by master joints, 80 percent of the northwest "half" of the original dome may well still be there.
-From certain angles, especially the side view from Washburn Point or Olmstead Point, it can be argued that Half Dome’s massive granite face and rounded top can resemble the profile of a pig’s head: the dome mimics the curved forehead and snout, while the sheer cliff edge evokes a jawline or even an ear tucked back.
-Some hikers even say it looks like a giant helmet or a sliced loaf of bread.